imtayadeway/imtayadeway.github.io/_drafts/do-the-right-thing.md

 consistent.
 Where it lacks consistency there lie opportunities to rectify, but this is almost always a bad idea.
 Important historical details get obscured by trivial wankery.

+Finally, being right stands in opposition to notions like agile and TDD.

 ### On Culture